carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 supports the warning.

-A knock-on effect of this stylistic requirement is that when building LLVM with GCC you may get warnings related "control may reach end of non-void function" if you return from each case of a covered switch-over-enum because GCC assumes that the enum expression may take any representable value, not just those in the enumeration.
+A knock-on effect of this stylistic requirement is that when building LLVM with GCC you may get warnings related to "control may reach end of non-void function" if you return from each case of a covered switch-over-enum because GCC assumes that the enum expression may take any representable value, not just those of individual enumerators.
 To suppress this warning, use ``llvm_unreachable`` after the switch.

 Use ``LLVM_DELETED_FUNCTION`` to mark uncallable methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^